 Now, whenever you want to use stored format, you have to tell SAS to look for formats in that catalog file.
 This is done with the fmtsearch option.
 So before using it, we need to write a statement.

-Here START is the key field between these two tables and it must be unique in the input dataset (Dataset, we are using in CNTLIN option).
+• Here START is the key field between these two tables, and it must be unique in the input dataset (Dataset we use in the CNTLIN option).

-The FMTNAME variable is the name of the format and it must be passed in single quotes.
+• The FMTNAME variable is the format’s name and must be passed in single quotes.

 data control;